AsessionGuy/AsessionGuy/README.md

 ## Hello there 👋

-I'm **Andrés Gallardo**, a C.S. student at Universidad de Chile.
+I'm **Andrés Gallardo**, a Computer Science student at Universidad de Chile.

-I love open-source projects and learning new technologies.
+I’m passionate about open-source projects and constantly learning new technologies.

-My experience ranges from Linux systems administration to web development using Django and Svelte.
+My experience ranges from Linux systems administration to web development using Django, Svelte and Wordpress/Joomla, much of which I've gained as part of the [Diario VI Región](https://diarioviregion.cl) IT Team.

 Also, me and my friend [@Mondez](https://github.com/Mondez115) love making games, we publish them on [his itch.io](https://mondez.itch.io/).